 #5 Hario MSS-1B Ceramic Coffee Mill – A slim grinder with a very nice consistency

-Sometimes you need a grinder that can fit in between the millions of items in your kitchen, but that also has a nice capacity.
+Hario MSS-1B Ceramic Coffee Mill-Original, Black Sometimes you need a grinder that can fit in between the millions of items in your kitchen, but that also has a nice capacity.
 Finding a grinder like that might not be easy, but the Hario MSS-1B definitely fits those requirements.
 This grinder is so slim, you will think it’s one of your glasses when you put it on your counter.
 You need more storage?
 Great!
 The MSS-1B comes with a removable handle which you can detach once you’re done using the grinder.

 The grinder has a capacity of two cups.
 This means that it is one of the things that could help keep the relationship with your partner great.
 Its ground coffee container has the coffee quantity marked in cups and is removable like the handle.
 The thing with coffee grinders having removable parts is that this way you can easily clean and maintain them.